Dankoy/C-sharp-SH/README.md

 # C-sharp-SH
-C# little projects from MSU course
+C# projects and tasks from MSU course